 This is where we cooked all summer long–on our front porch, using a Coleman Stove for everything from morning coffee to evening pasta:

 And we fixed the walls and added insulation where there was none before:

-And then we tried to figure out where all the cabinets should go.
-We found *exactly* the cabinets we were craving…on Craig’s List.
+THEN we tried to figure out where all the cabinets should go.
+We found *exactly* the white, shaker style cabinets we were craving…on Craig’s List.
 Our contractor arrived one morning and said, “Order these today, if you can!” and we did.

 We went to Tukwila, inspected the cabinets and found them to be just great, bought them, and brought them home to lay out all over the kitchen.
 And we saved BUCKETS OF MONEY.

 I am laughing now at how many times we stood in this space together, while poor Brian moved these white shaker cabinets around.
 So many times.
 More than I can count.
 But then again, it’s Brian, after all, and he is patient and kind.
 We had a lot of disagreements about placement.
 I think that’s what happens when you have two people trying to design a space when both parties happen to care A LOT about how a space feels.
 But, it was OK.
 I mean, it was summer.
 He was super tan.
 And, well, to be honest, people, he looks like this, so why wouldn’t I be perfectly fine just kinda apologizing for my indecision while he sighed and then shuffled things around our kitchen ONE MORE TIME???
 (Clearly, this is my favorite picture of him.
 I plan to post it all over the place.)

 At long last, we ordered our farmhouse sink, and it really was a much-anticipated, amazing, OH MY GAWD moment when I realized I might be able to do my dishes in a sink instead of the bathtub.
 At this point, four months in, it could have been any sink.
 I didn’t even care what it looked like.
 But Brian managed to find a good one AND it was on sale AND it was impossible to install AND FINALLY IT WORKED and I love it: